-We have audited the financial statements of the Trust on pages 9 to 19, that comprise the statement of financial position as at 30 June 2018, the statement of comprehensive revenue and expense, statement of changes in equity and statement of cash flows for the year ended on that date and the notes to the financial statements that include accounting policies and other explanatory information.
+We have audited the financial statements of the Trust on pages 9 to 19, that comprise the statement of financial position as at 30 June 2020, the statement of comprehensive revenue and expense, statement of changes in equity and statement of cash flows for the year ended on that date and the notes to the financial statements that include accounting policies and other explanatory information.

-In our opinion, the financial statements of the Trust on pages 9 to 19:
+In our opinion, the financial statements of the Trust:

-- present fairly, in all material respects: - o its financial position as at 30 June 2018; and - its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with Public Benefit Entity Standards with disclosure concessions.
+- present fairly, in all material respects: - o its financial position as at 30 June 2020; and - o its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with Public Benefit Entity Standards with disclosure concessions.

-Our audit was completed on 14 September 2018.
+Our audit was completed on 28 October 2020.
 This is the date at which our opinion is expressed.